bbauska/W3Cx-3of5/README.md

 -   <i>Lines 5-7</i> corresponds to a path made of two consecutive lines.
 If we just call stroke() after that, two lines will be drawn on the canvas.

--   *Line 10* indicates that we would like *a closed path*.
-In this case, the call to stroke() at *line 14* will draw the two lines plus an extra line that connects the last point of the path to the first one.
+-   <i>Line 10</i> indicates that we would like <i>a closed path</i>.
+In this case, the call to stroke() at <i>line 14</i> will draw the two lines plus an extra line that connects the last point of the path to the first one.
 It will draw a closed triangle!

-Try commenting the *line 10* in the online example and see the results!
+Try commenting the <i>line 10</i> in the online example and see the results!

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch3-4-8">3.4.8 Drawing Circles and Arcs</h3>